Generalizability of Adversarial Robustness Under Distribution Shifts: Certified Robustness and Domain Generalization

 \section{Certified Robustness and Domain Generalization}

 In Section~\ref{sec:empirical}, we analyzed the interplay between empirical robustness (obtained by adversarial training) and domain generalization.
 While empirical robustness studies give hints about the reliability of a given model under adversarial attacks, they give no guarantees against the existence of such adversaries.
 To deploy DNNs in dynamic environments~\citep{koh21a}, we need robustness guarantees to carry over into unseen domains.
 To that end, we study the generalizability of the certified robustness of DNNs.
-We deploy Randomized Smoothing~(RS) and DeformRS to certify DNNs against input perturbations and deformations.
-We start by giving a brief overview of RS and DeformRS.
+We also study whether the visual similarity between the source and target domains influences this robustness generalizability.
+We deploy Randomized Smoothing~(RS) and DeformRS to certify DNNs against input perturbations and deformations, and we utilize the FID and R-FID metrics to compute cross-distribution similarity.
+We start by giving a brief overview of RS and DeformRS, followed by some background on FID and R-FID.